4 Employee Motivation Theories You Need To Try

 The CIPD conducted an extensive review of the evidence for, and against, various popular motivation theories which makes for interesting reading.

 In essence, their research showed that some popular motivation theories aren’t supported by the research.
-But that doesn’t make them any less appealing, or valuable if they are applied in a way that promotes employee motivation, and encourages positive behavior.
+But that doesn’t make them any less appealing, or valuable if they are applied in a way that promotes employee motivation, and encourages positive behaviour.

 How Are Employee Motivation And Corporate Culture Linked?